 When I was first married, I did a bit of catering.
-All of the wedding open houses I catered took place during the Holidays.
-I absolutely loved creating menus to reflect the flavors of the Holidays.
+All of the wedding open houses I catered took place during the holidays.
+I absolutely loved creating menus to reflect the flavors of the holidays.
 The buffet table of my favorite open house consisted of tasty appetizers, a couple of really good green salads, and seasonal desserts.
+So today, I’m sharing some easy cheese appetizer ideas for the holidays to get you in the mood to entertain, plus a great recipe for apple chutney.

 I learned a valuable tip: Don't go crazy with desserts.
 Let the appetizers shine and be the star of the buffet table.
 People are too overloaded with desserts during the Holidays.
 They crave something savory, like cheese.

-I've come up with four easy Holiday cheese appetizers, with the help of my friends at Harmons Grocery, using as many local ingredients as I could.
-They are twists on familiar favorites that I know you'll just love.
+I’ve come up with these easy cheese appetizer ideas with the help of my friends at Harmons Grocery; using as many local ingredients as I could.
+They are twists on familiar favorites that I know you’ll just love.

 GOAT CHEESE AND PEPPER JELLY